bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

   due to the CNN strides that I was doing.
 In retrospect though, I think it might be because I'm using a single logistic distribution.
 In the paper, they used a mixture of five, which probably will have much better behaviour.
 * My code isn't the cleanest because I'm really just prototyping here.
-Somehow each time I try to write a VAE, I clean it up a bit more.
+  Although somehow each time I try to write a VAE, I clean it up a bit more.
   It's getting there but still nothing I would actually put in production.

 |h2| Conclusion |h2e|

-Well all that to explain a "simple" concept: how to measure the estimate likelihood with variational encoders.
-I do kind of like these things where a seemingly simple task requires you to:
+Well all that to explain a "simple" concept: how to estimate likelihood with variational encoders.
+I do kind of like these types of problems where a seemingly simple task requires you to:
-(a) understand basic statistics (importance sampling), (b) deeply understand the underlying method (VAEs, fully probabilistic models with mixtures of logistics) (c) get the implementation details right!
+(a) understand basic statistics/probability (importance sampling), (b) deeply understand the underlying method (VAEs, fully probabilistic models with mixtures of logistics) (c) get the implementation details right!
 These posts always seem to take longer than I initially think.
 Every topic